opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPServiceBaselineUsageGuide.md

 ```

 ## Get a task

-The `Task` resource represents an individual task maintained by the service.
-For the full schema definition, see the `Task` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To retrieve information about an individual task, perform a `GET` operation on a `Task` resource: